- Things to Do

 Mama Burger – This is a throwback experience with Angus beef sizzling on the flattop, searing a light crust on the patty.
 They pair perfectly with fresh hand-cut fries that are positively addicting, and creamy shakes.

 Roger Naylor is an Arizona travel writer and author, and it all started with Flagstaff.
 He journeyed from the Midwest to attend NAU.
 Spending more time hiking Flag’s trails than going to classes ended his college career but began his lifelong love affair with this remarkable state.
-Roger’s latest book is Arizona State Parks: A Guide to Amazing Places in the Grand Canyon State.
+Roger’s latest book is "Awesome Arizona: 200 Amazing Facts about the Grand Canyon State".
 He is a member of the Arizona Tourism Hall of Fame.
 Learn more at www.rogernaylor.com.